MicrosoftDocs/memdocs/memdocs/intune/fundamentals/introduction-intune-education.md

 # How is Intune for Education different from the full device management experience in Intune?

 Enable productivity on school devices while protecting your school's data.
-With Intune for Education, you can you manage Windows 10 and iOS/iPadOS devices with the full mobile device management (MDM) capabilities available in Microsoft Intune, a cloud-based enterprise mobility management (EMM) service.
+With *Intune for Education*, you can you manage Windows 10 and iOS/iPadOS devices with the full mobile device management (MDM) capabilities available in Microsoft Intune.
 Use Intune for Education alone, in harmony with [Microsoft Intune](what-is-intune.md), or with tools available in [Microsoft Education](https://microsoft.com/education).

 > [!VIDEO https://www.youtube.com/embed/ukrnCwcLvV8]

-Microsoft Intune and Intune for Education, you can:
+With Microsoft Intune and Intune for Education, you can:
-* Manage the mobile devices your staff and students use to access data.
+* Manage the mobile devices and apps your staff and students use for school.
-* Manage the mobile apps your users access every day.
 * Protect school data by helping to control the way your users access and share it.
 * Ensure devices and apps are compliant with security requirements.
 For more information about how to set up Intune for Education, see [Overview of Intune for Education](https://learn.microsoft.com/en-us/intune-education/what-is-intune-for-education).

 ## Next steps